Cardboard Tubes

 Weight of Cardboard Tubes

-If you need to keep weight particularly low, make sure you work with your manufacturer to find the best combination of materials and process to create the lightest tube that meets your standards for strength and other physical factors.
-You can find a convenient list of cardboard tubing manufacturers at the top of this page.
+For applications where minimizing weight is critical, working closely with your manufacturer is essential.
+Together, you can identify the ideal combination of materials and manufacturing processes to create a lightweight tube that meets your requirements for strength and other physical properties.
+A list of reliable cardboard tubing manufacturers can be found at the top of this page to assist in your search.

 Sealants or Cures